KiandaBPM/docs/content/docs/platform/controls/input/toggle.md

 ![Edit toggle field dialog box](/images/toggle-example-dialog.jpg)

-You can make any changes you wish in this dialog box and then click **OK** to confirm.
+3. You can make any changes you wish in this dialog box and then click **OK** to confirm.

-You can apply rules to a **Toggle field** to make it more dynamic so that, for example, it generates information that is autofiled into another field.
+You can apply rules to a **Toggle field** to make it more dynamic so that, for example, it generates information that is automatically inserted into another field.

 For example, you could apply a '**Set date**' rule to your ''**Order Received**' toggle field so that it generates a date to be displayed in a '**Date received**' field when **Order received** is selected by the user - this will mean that when the user selects the Order Received toggle field, this automatically generates a date stamp for when the order was received: